skeyll/SynicSugar/README.md

 ## Feature
  - Mesh topology with max 64 peers
  - No Use Cost and No CCU Limit
- - High-level APIs for mobile and small-group games (MatchMaking, Host-Migration and Re-connection...)
+ - High-level APIs for mobile and small-group games (MatchMaking, Host-Migration, To sent Large-packet, PushToTalk, and Re-connection...)
+ - Almost all RPC processes are zero-allocation
+ - Free VoiceChat
- - Cross-platform connction (Current: Android, iOS, and PC / Future: Console )
+ - Cross-platform connction <br>
+    (Current: Android, iOS, and PC / InTest: Console / Future?: WebGL)

 ```csharp